Dandenong Ranges Tourist Track – Sassafras to Emerald – 15 km one way.

 - The track joins the unsealed A’Vard Road, passing by the little picnic area and then branches off through a gate on the right a little further down.

-- Stay on the trail all the way to Telopea Steps.
+- Stay on the trail, turning right at the only junction, and continue all the way to Telopea Steps.

 - From the steps, it is a 1.9 km walk uphill and along both unsealed and sealed roads to Emerald.
 Emerald Park Lake is a further 1.5 kms for anyone wishing to extend the walk.

 - From Emerald, it is a 1.7 km walk downhill and along both unsealed and sealed roads to Telopea Steps.

 - A taxi could be used for this section so that you can get straight onto the main walk… Direct Bookings: (03) 5968 4670

 - From Telopea Steps, follow the track all the way,( turning left at the first junction) until coming out at a gate on A’Vard Road.